How to Apply

 - Three letters of recommendation: MFA applicants may ask TAs for recommendations, as well as professors, employers, and literary mentors.
 Files with two letters will still be reviewed; however, your chances for admission may be adversely affected.
 Applications that list fewer than two recommenders will be considered incomplete, and the application system will not accept the application.
 You may submit your application and pay the fee before your letters of recommendation have been received.
 Recommenders may upload letters after December 1, as long as they are uploaded by December 7.
 There are no exceptions to this, as the applications must go to the committees on December 8.
 (Yes, we do accept letters uploaded from dossier services such as Interfolio.)

 - Application fee: We are sorry, but the English department is unable to waive the application fee.

 - TOEFL or other English language examinations: Students whose native language is not English are required to submit scores from one of the following English proficiency examinations:

 Examination Minimum Score TOEFL 620 (paper based) or 105 (Internet based) MELAB 88 IELTS 7.5

 Students whose native language is not English who have taken a minimum of one year of recent coursework at an English language university in the US, Canada, Great Britain, Australia, or New Zealand may not have to submit English examination scores.
-In this case, they would need to take the GRE General Exam.
+In this case, they may need to take the GRE General Exam.

-Please note that we cannot return CDs, books, news clippings or other supplementary materials sent through the mail.
+Please note that we cannot return CDs, books, news clippings, or other supplementary materials sent through the mail.